Cousin marriage: India

+Cross-cousin and uncle-niece unions are common in South India except Kerala jointly accounting for some 30% of marriages in Andhra Pradesh in 1967, declining to 26% by 2015–16.
+These practices are particularly followed in landed communities such as the Reddys or Vellalars, who wish to keep wealth within the family.
+This practice is also common among Brahmins in the region.
+According to the National Family Health Survey of 2019–2021, the highest rates of consanguineous marriages in India are found in the southern states of Tamil Nadu and Karnataka, at 28% and 27% respectively.
+A 2025 study by the CSIR–Centre for Cellular and Molecular Biology (CCMB) found inbreeding rates of around 60% in South Indian communities due to long-standing endogamous marriage practices, the researchers linking this to increased risk of genetic disorders and recommended genetic screening and counselling for affected groups.

 Practices in West India overall are closer to the northern than the southern, but differences exist here again.
 For instance, in Mumbai, studies done in 1956 showed 7.7% of Hindus married to a second cousin or closer.
 By contrast, in the northern city of New Delhi, only 0.1% of Hindus were married to a first cousin during the 1980s.
-At the other extreme, studies were done in the South Indian state of Karnataka during that period show fully one-third of Hindus married to a second cousin or closer.
+At the other extreme, studies done in the South Indian state of Karnataka during that period show one-third of Hindus married to a second cousin or closer.
 Pre-2000 Madhya Pradesh, from which Chhattisgarh has now split, and Maharashtra, which contains Mumbai, are states that are intermediate in their kinship practices.

-India's Muslim minority represents about 14% of its population and has an overall rate of cousin marriage of 22% according to a 2000 report.
+India's Muslim minority represents about 14% of its population and has an overall cousin marriage rate of 32% according to a 2000 report.
 This may be a legacy of the partition of the subcontinent into India and Pakistan, when substantial Muslim migration to Pakistan occurred from the eastern parts of the former unified state of Punjab.
 In south India, by contrast, the rates are fairly constant, except for the South Indian Malabar Muslims of Kerala (9%) who claim descent from Arab traders who settled permanently in India in the eighth century.
 Most Indian Muslims, by contrast, are the result of Hindus' conversions to Islam in the 16th century or later.
 The lowest rate for a whole Indian region was in East India (15%).
-Consanguinity rates were generally stable across the four decades for which data exist, though second-cousin marriage appears to have been decreasing in favor of first-cousin marriage.
+Rates of consanguineous marriage were generally stable across the four decades for which data exist, though second-cousin marriage appears to have been decreasing in favor of first-cousin marriage.